Welcome to Troop 28!

 Financial assistance is available for scouting related expenses including dues, outing fees, and uniform items via Friends of Glencoe Scouting and through NEIC (please see above under Dues and Financial Assistance Overview for more details).

-Scouts are expected to wear a Class A (“dress uniform” beige shirt) to all Scout meetings, en route to troop campouts, and to all non-troop Scouting activities (e.g., Council Klondike Derby, First Aid Meet, merit badge days, summer camp), including most virtual events.
+Scouts are expected to wear a Class A (“dress uniform” beige shirt) en route to troop campouts, to the troop's formal events, and to all non-troop organized Scouting activities (e.g., Council Klondike Derby, First Aid Meet, merit badge days, summer camp).
 They will also receive a free troop Class B T-shirt (any scouting-related T-Shirt) once they are registered with the troop.
 Class Bs are typically worn at more active scouting events (during campouts, on canoeing trips, at some merit badge programs, etc.).

 We understand that sometimes scouts come straight from afternoon activities that have run late to troop meetings, etc. and we would much rather have a scout in attendance out of uniform, than missing an activity because they don’t have time to run home and change.
 However, scouts may find that they feel out of place at troop activities where all the other scouts are in uniform.
 They will also find that many non-troop-hosted scouting events (e.g., summer camp, merit badge programs, First Aid Meet) will actively call out scouts who are out of uniform.
 Financial assistance is available through the troop and the Council, so no scout should ever miss scouting events due to lack of uniform.